-Of course, this argument assumes that bank lending is limited by net worth.
+Of course, this logic holds only if banks' net worth constraints actually bind.
 Hence, we assume liquidity demand is large enough that banks are capital-constrained rather than liquidity-constrained: deposit demand is sufficient to ensure banks always have ample funds to invest in safe bonds.

-LEMMA 5: There exists $\underline{\zeta}$ such that if the liquidity demand parameter $\zeta \geq \underline{\zeta}$, then banks' liquidity constraints are slack in each period t for any interest rate i announced by the central bank at t = 0.
+Lemma 5.
+There exists $\underline{\zeta}$ such that if the liquidity demand parameter $\zeta \geq \underline{\zeta}$ , then banks' liquidity constraints are slack in each period t for any interest rate i announced by the central bank at t = 0.